 There are an average of 8 GREAT EGRET (Ardea alba) nests mixed in with cormorants and night-herons.

 Since 1976, COMMON TERNS (Sterna hirundo) have nested in significant numbers on artificial breeding platforms, or “reef rafts,” and are now also nesting on an island we created in Cell One (see above).
 At its peak, the common tern breeding population at the park represented 1.8% of the estimated North American population.

 Toronto and Region Conservation Authority conducts annual counts of double-crested cormorants and black-crowned night herons to track changes in populations and nesting areas.
 Upon completion of nesting the forests are also monitored to measure any impacts the birds have upon the health of trees.

 Ring-billed gull management is an ongoing effort.
 Since the 1970s, TRCA has used various techniques to manage the population.
-Without such efforts, it has been estimated that the gull population at TTP would now total approximately 180,000 pairs.
+Without such efforts, it has been estimated that the gull population at Tommy Thompson Park would now total approximately 180,000 pairs.